svin24/svin24.github.io/content/blog/Fediverse-toxicity.md

 date: 2022-07-09
 ---

-Mastodon, inspired by GNU social, together with Pleroma, forms the most popular components of what we know as the "Fediverse" today.
+Mastodon, inspired by GNU social, together with Pleroma, form the most popular components of what we know as the "Fediverse" today.
 All of them are, in essence, federated, free software Twitter clones, interoperable with each other via the ActivityPub protocol.